Derek Warwick: Formula One (1981–1993)

 Warwick began his Formula One career with the fledgling F1 team Toleman for the 1981 season.
 He managed to qualify for only one race that year, the season finale at Las Vegas.
-Warwick had mainly dismal 1982 and 1983 seasons in the Toleman car, but bounced back, scoring points in the final four rounds of the 1983 championship.
+Warwick had mainly dismal 1981 and 1982 seasons in the Toleman car, but bounced back, scoring points in the final four rounds of the 1983 championship.

-He joined Renault in 1984 after Alain Prost left them at the end of 1983.
+Warwick joined Renault in 1984 after Alain Prost left them at the end of 1983.
 Warwick, expecting to have a race-winning car, led the Brazilian Grand Prix, his first drive for them, only to retire because of a suspension failure caused by an early race wheel banging duel with the McLaren of Niki Lauda.
 He finished in second place in both the Belgian and British Grands Prix in and placed seventh in the championship.
 1984 would prove to be the beginning of the end for the factory Renault team, the pioneers of turbocharging in Formula One.
 Neither Warwick nor new teammate Patrick Tambay won a race in 1984, the first time since that the team did not win a Grand Prix.

 Warwick qualified third for Renault at the 1984 Dallas Grand Prix, but spun off after 10 laps.

 The turning point in Warwick's career was his decision to stay at Renault for and reject an offer to drive for Williams-Honda.
 The seat was then offered to Nigel Mansell who, accepting the position, went on to win two races at the end of the season.
 1985 was a poor one for Renault and the team withdrew from Formula One at the end of the year.
 Renault's withdrawal, and Ayrton Senna's refusal to let Warwick join him as teammate at Lotus (using his contracted number one driver status in the team, Senna refused to have anyone but a pure #2 as his teammate as he believed Lotus were not capable of supporting two championship contending drivers), left Warwick without a team for the season and he took up an offer to drive for Tom Walkinshaw's TWR Jaguar team in the World Sportscar Championship.
 Following the death of Elio de Angelis in a testing accident in May, however, Warwick was invited to take his place at Brabham.
 Unconfirmed rumours surfaced that Brabham owner Bernie Ecclestone had invited Warwick to take de Angelis's place as the Englishman was the only available top driver who had not actually contacted the team offering his services in the days following the Italian's untimely death.
 Warwick explained: